raspberrypilearning/star-collector/en/step_4.md

 --- task ---

 Right-click on the new Text - TextMeshPro GameObject and select `rename`.
-Call it `Stars` so easily identify it:
+Call it `Stars` to easily identify it:

 ![Renamed Stars gameobject in Hierachy window](images/stars-gameobject.png)